sudipbhandari126/sudipbhandari126.github.io/_posts/2018-07-06-cron-for-local-machine.md

 19/09/2018 22:25:01 ::network is up
 19/09/2018 22:26:01 ::network is up
 19/09/2018 22:27:01 ::restarting network-manager
-19/09/2018 22:28:01 ::network is up
+connected to cleartrip wifi.. changing namserver to 10.10.4.17 19/09/2018 22:28:01 ::network is up
 19/09/2018 22:29:01 ::network is up
 19/09/2018 22:30:01 ::network is up